 Data and measurement Our empirical analysis uses micro-level data on individual corporate bonds and balance-sheet information.
-We obtain details on corporate bond issuances and their prices from Bloomberg for a set of 12 emerging market economies.2 For each country, we gather information on all corporate bonds denominated in U.S. dollars, with available price information for the period 1997 to 2021, which results in a sample of 561 bonds issued by 173 firms.
+We obtain details on corporate bond issuances and their prices from Bloomberg for a set of 12 emerging market economies.
+For each country, we gather information on all corporate bonds denominated in U.S. dollars, with available price information for the period 1997 to 2021, which results in a sample of 561 bonds issued by 173 firms.
 Table A.2 describes the number of observations in our sample by country.
 For each bond, we obtain information on its daily price, amount issued, coupon structure, maturity, and other characteristics.
 We use common identifiers to link each bond to its issuing firm, which enables us to link the bonds to balance sheet data from Global Compustat and ORBIS.

 We measure firms' external borrowing costs as the time-varying spread in their U.S. dollar-denominated bonds relative to a synthetic risk-free security with the same coupon structure.
-The median bond in our sample has a nominal yield of 5.1 percentage points and a credit spread of 282 basis points.
-Additional summary statistics are reported in Tables A.3 and A.4.
+The median bond in our sample has a nominal yield of 5.1 percentage points and

-2The countries in our bond sample are Argentina, Brazil, Chile, Colombia, India, Korea, Mexico, Peru, the Philippines, Thailand, Turkey, and Ukraine.
+&lt;sup>2The countries in our bond sample are Argentina, Brazil, Chile, Colombia, India, Korea, Mexico, Peru, the Philippines, Thailand, Turkey, and Ukraine.
 These are the countries for which we were able to obtain at least 100 observations using the download and merging procedure described in Appendix A.